 Hemifacial Spasm

 The Columbia University Hemifacial Spasm Center of Excellence provides comprehensive diagnostic, surgical, and follow-up care for individuals suffering from hemifacial spasms.
 This rare disorder affects individuals of all ages and results in a profoundly diminished quality of life for affected patients.
 Our mission is to deliver the highest quality evidence-based treatment for individuals with hemifacial spasms.
+The Center is led by Raymond F. Sekula Jr., MD, an internationally recognized cranial nerve surgeon who has performed more than 1,500 microvascular decompression procedures for hemifacial spasm.

-Watch Dr. Sekula explain hemifacial spasm:
+Watch Dr. Raymond Sekula explain hemifacial spasm:

 Neurosurgery's Director, Facial Pain and Spasm Center, Raymond Sekula, MD explains hemifacial spasm